trespaul/tidal-doc/src/content/docs/guides/connections/multi-user.md

 Quantum can be set in the Tidal Boot configuration, using the option `cQuantum`.
 The default value of `cQuantum` is `4`.

 In addition to quantum, Tidal lets you configure the number of beats there should be per cycle.
 This is done using the option `cBeatsPerCycle`.
 The default value is `4`.
 In this case, a BPM (beats per minute) of `120` corresponds to a CPS (cycles per second) of `120 / 60 / 4`.
-See the [Getting Started Tutorial](/guides/tutorial) for more information on converting between BPM and CPS.
+See the [tempo page](/guides/tidal/time/tempo) for more information on converting between BPM and CPS.

 It's possible to use any combination of `cQuantum` and `cBeatsPerCycle` but some combinations might produce unintuitive results.
 We advise you to start with `cQuantum = cBeatsPerCycle`, but please share findings from your experiments!